rabbitmq/rabbitmq-website/site/troubleshooting-ssl.md

 perform TLS termination but that is out of scope for this guide.

-In this example <code>stunnel</code> will connect to the unencrypted port of the broker (5672) and accept TLS connections from TLS-capable clients on port 5679:
+In this example <code>stunnel</code> will connect to the unencrypted port of the broker (5672) and accept TLS connections from TLS-capable clients on port 5679.
+(NOTE: stunnel changed its commandline usage between version 3 and version 4. stunnel3 is a perl script, providing commandline behaviour of stunnel version &lt; 4.):

 <pre  class="lang-bash">
 cat client_key.pem client_certificate.pem > client/key-cert.pem
-stunnel -r localhost:5672 -d 5679 -f -p client/key-cert.pem -D 7
+stunnel3 -r localhost:5672 -d 5679 -f -p client/key-cert.pem -D 7
 </pre>

 <code>stunnel</code> requires a certificate and its corresponding private key.
 The certificate